dgucps/dgucps.github.io/_members/soyeon.md

 ## Career

 - Undergraduate student at Dongguk University, Republic of Korea
+- An AAS-compliant Edge-Cloud Integrated Infrastructure for Efficient Data Management in Industrial IoT 작성